corgigo/corgigo.github.io/content/posts/best-synthesia-alternatives-competitors.md

     "name": "What are some alternatives to Synthesia?", "acceptedAnswer": {
       "@type": "Answer",
-      "text": "Some alternatives to Synthesia are Elai, Colossyan, D-ID, Hourone, and Rephrase.AI."
+      "text": "Some alternatives to Synthesia are Elai, Colossyan, D-ID, Hourone, and DeepBrain AI."
     }
   },{
     "@type": "Question",